Penticton: Infrastructure

+Electrical

+The Electric Utility is owned and operated by the City of Penticton, providing electrical service to the community's residential, commercial and industrial customers.

 Transportation

 Mass local transit in Penticton and Okanagan-Similkameen is offered by the South Okanagan-Similkameen Transit System under the BC Transit label, operating on six routes.
 There is also a service for people who are unable to use regular transit, HandyDART.
 The bus transportation system is funded by Penticton, Okanagan-Similkameen, and BC Transit.
 Its services are provided to points of interest, such as the Cherry Lane Shopping Centre Downtown Penticton. as well as traversing the distance lake to lake.

 A number of parks and recreation transportation services are offered in the city, including trails, such as part of the Trans Canada Trail, and Kettle Valley Railway; the former runs through Canada, while the latter runs through Penticton, and Kelowna.
 Headquarters for the trail was chosen to be in Penticton in 1910, but the location burnt down in 1964.
 The city has access to transportation corridors running north, south, east, and west, while the Highway 97 can also be accessed.